The Psychology of Silent Treatment Abuse and 10 Ways To Deal With It

 This might be another item on this list that is easier said than done, but the result is worth it.

-Ask yourself, “what has this got to do with me?”
+Ask yourself, “What has this got to do with me?”

 If, after searching your soul, you can’t find any reason for the silent treatment, why bother?

-Suppose the other party has indeed picked offense over something.
+Suppose the other party has indeed taken offense over something.
 Suppose they are genuinely aggrieved.
-It is their responsibility to bring it up; they should be able to make clear what it is and seek you for a conversation.
+It is their responsibility to bring it up; they should be able to make clear what it is and seek you out for a conversation, not leave you guessing and wondering.

 7. Don’t respond with more abuse

-What most people would consider a normal reaction is to also go on the offensive, but that’s not a normal reaction.
+What most people would consider a typical reaction is to also go on the offensive, but that’s not a normal reaction.
 Do not counter or respond to abuse with more abuse; it makes you the same, if not worse, than the offender.

 8. Practice self-care